Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Phase Space Theory of ROA

 \subsection{Raman Optical Activity Tensor and a Phase Space Evaluation of W (Eq. \ref{eq:W})}

 It must be emphasized that, until now, the phase space theory proposed above (in Eq. \ref{eq:PSH_mag} and Eqs. \ref{eq:gammasum_mag}-\ref{eq:erf_mag}) has not been tested against experiment.
 Indeed, future work should certainly test such a theory against well characterized magnetic field dependent quantities, e.g. the g-factor\cite{bak_vibrational_2005,ekstrom_computational_2025,resta_molecular_2023}.
-That being said, the goal of this paper is to benchmark such an approach against experimental ROA data, as shown below.
+That being said, the goal of this paper is to benchmark such an approach against experimental ROA data.
+Specifically we wish to evaluate the tensor (see Eq. \ref{eq:dGdp_diff})

+within the electronic phase space theory.
+The ROA invariants $\alpha G'$ and $\gamma^2$ in Eqs. \ref{eq:ag} and \ref{eq:g2} for the $k$th vibrational mode can then be computed accordingly using Eq. \ref{eq:new0},